-Compiles the report written by [write], page 188 into a pdf file.
-If the report has not already been written (determined by the existence of the file specified by [filename], page 180, [write], page 188 is called. optionshead compiler, FILENAME showOutput, BOOLEAN showReport, BOOLEAN
+Compiles the report written by write into a pdf file.
+If the report has not already been written (determined by the existence of the file specified by filename, write is called.

+compiler, FILENAME

-Like [compiler], page 180, except will not overwrite the value of compiler contained in the report object.
+Like compiler, except will not overwrite the value of compiler contained in the report object.
 Hence, passing the value here is useful for using different LATEX compilers or just for passing the value at the last minute.